nekell3r/nekell3r/README.md

 ## About

 Second-year student at the Faculty of Computer Science and Applied Mathematics.
-Focused on system-level programming and algorithmic problem solving.
+Focused on rapid career development, building wealth, and personal happiness.

 ---